agarthetiger/mkdocs/docs/raspberry-pi/raspberry-pi-cluster/part-2.md

 ### Physical Circuit Layout

-The Breakout PiZero board was really too small for this project.
+The Breakout PiZero board was too small for this circuit to wire it nicely.
 With the logic level converter board being 5 pins wide there was little option but to cross signal and power wires over each other.
 The wiring under the board is not accessible which I could have used pins and sockets to connect the logic level converter board in a removable way.
 It does work so it is good enough for purpose, but I'm not proud of the wiring layout which is really not optimal.
+I chose to use it because it doesn't totally cover the Raspberry Pi 4B it is connected to, which will have CPU load which I don't want throttled due to high CPU temperature.

 ### Testing